 Director Resignation Policy.
 It is the policy of the Company that any nominee for director in an uncontested election who does not receive a majority of the votes cast (i.e., receives a greater number of votes "withheld" from his or her election than votes "for" in such election) shall submit his or her offer of resignation for consideration by the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee shall consider all of the relevant facts and circumstances and recommend to the Board the action to be taken with respect to such offer of resignation.
-Promptly following the Board's decision, the Company will disclose that decision and an explanation of such decision in a filing with the Securities and Exchange Commission and a press release.
+The Board will then act on the Committee's recommendation.
+Promptly following the Board's decision, the Company will disclose that decision and an explanation of such decision in a filing with the SEC and a press release.

 Attendance at Board, Committee and Annual Stockholders' Meetings.
-The Board held six meetings in 2019.
-All directors are expected to attend each meeting of the Board and the committees on which they serve, and are also strongly encouraged to attend our annual meeting of stockholders.
-Each director attended at least 75% of all Board and applicable committee meetings during 2019.
-All directors attended our 2019 annual meeting of stockholders.
+The Board and its committees meet throughout the year on a set schedule and hold special meetings and act by written consent from time to time.
+The Board held five meetings during 2022, including virtual meetings, the Audit Committee held four meetings, the Research and Development Committee held four meetings, the Compensation Committee held two meetings and the Nominating and Corporate Governance Committee held three meetings.
+All directors are expected to attend each meeting of the Board and the committees on which they serve and are also strongly encouraged to attend our annual meeting of stockholders.
+During 2022, each director attended at least 75% of all Board and applicable committee meetings during the period which such director served.
+Our policy is to invite and encourage each member of our Board to be present at our annual meetings of stockholders.
+All directors attended our 2022 annual meeting of stockholders.

 Communications from Stockholders to the Board.
-The Board recommends that stockholders initiate any communications with the Board in writing and send them c/o the Company's Secretary, Michael H. Arenberg.
-Stockholders can send communications by e-mail to mike.arenberg@durect.com, by fax to (408) 777-3577 or by mail to Michael H. Arenberg, Chief Financial Officer and Secretary, DURECT Corporation, 10260 Bubb Road, Cupertino, California 95014.
+The Board recommends that stockholders initiate any communications with the Board in writing and send them c/o the Company's Secretary, Timothy M. Papp.
+Stockholders can send communications by e-mail to IR@durect.com, by fax to (408) 777-3577 or by mail to Timothy M. Papp, Chief Financial Officer and Secretary, DURECT Corporation, 10260 Bubb Road, Cupertino, California 95014.
 This centralized process will assist the Board in reviewing and responding to stockholder communications in an appropriate manner.
 The name of any specific intended Board recipient should be noted in the communication.
 The Board has instructed the Secretary to forward such correspondence only to the intended recipients; however, the Board has also instructed the Secretary, prior to forwarding any correspondence, to review such correspondence and, in his discretion, not to forward certain items if they are deemed to be of a commercial or frivolous nature or otherwise inappropriate for the Board's consideration.
 In such cases, some of that correspondence may be forwarded elsewhere in the Company for review and possible response.